UWFosterIT/uwsws/README.md

     $ git clone git@github.com:UWFosterIT/uwsws.git

-Run the tests (create a cache directory, only do this once)
+Run the tests (create a cache directory, only do this once).
+Make sure to delete /test/test_private_endpoints.rb if you are not authorized at those endpoints otherwise half the tests will fail.

     $ rm cache
     $ mkdir cache